 If at all possible, you should aim to hire an attorney to represent you as early as you can once you find out that CPS is investigating you and your family connected with allegations of abuse or neglect against your child.
 Your lawyer will be in the best position to offer you advice that is specifically tailored to your circumstances.
 That advice can then be used to make decisions that will positively impact your child and yourself.

 Investigate your attorney before hiring them.
 Do not feel like you need to hire the first lawyer you meet with.
-When the lawyer talks about their experience, be sure to ask him or her how many CPS cases they have handled in the past year.
+When the lawyer talks about their experience, be sure to ask them how many CPS cases they have handled in the past year.
 Now that you know the steps of a CPS case, ask the attorney to walk through the steps with you.
 If he or she struggles to do so or does not have a firm grasp of the issues in a CPS case, that means you should walk away and continue your search for an attorney elsewhere.

 The remainder of today’s blog post will focus on how a lawyer can help you in your CPS case and how you can locate the right lawyer for you and your family.
 No set time requires that you hire an attorney.
 Once you become aware of a CPS case against you, it may be the first step that you take.
-Obviously, money is a major consideration.
+Money is a major consideration.
 If you can’t afford to hire an attorney for your CPS case, one can be appointed to represent you, but you must wait until you make it to court to ask the judge to do so on your behalf.